bluemarblepayroll/simmer/README.md

 ###### Fixtures

+Fixtures will populate the database specified in the `mysql_database` section of `simmer.yaml`.
+In order to do this you need to:

+1. Add the fixture to a YAML file in the `simmer/fixtures` directory.
-Each fixture entry contains the name of a fixture specified in one of the yaml files within fixture directory.
+2. Add the name of the fixture you wish to use in the `stage/fixtures` section as illustrated above

+**Adding Fixtures**

-Fixtures live in yaml files within the `simmer/fixtures` directory.
+Fixtures live in YAML files within the `simmer/fixtures` directory.
 They can be placed in any arbitrary file, the only restriction is their top-level keys that uniquely identify a fixture.
 Here is an example of a fixture file:

 ````yaml
 hulk: